NavinShrinivas/os-dev/README.md

 The **text** section is used for keeping the actual code.
 This section must begin with the declaration **global _start**, which tells the kernel where the program execution begins.

 The syntax for declaring text section is − <br>

 ![](https://github.com/NavinShrinivas/os-dev/blob/main/nASM/Screenshot%20from%202021-05-22%2017-36-14.png) <br><br>

-This right here was a brief introduction to Assembly , But we hgave not even started scartching the surface of the world of Asm .
+This right here was a brief introduction to Assembly , But we hgave not even started scratching the surface of the world of Asm .

-From here on I expect you to follow the numbering in the nAsm folder and learn to implement those programs one by one, Any video or slide I make will be listed down lineraly form here on,See you on the other side :) .
+From here on I expect you to follow the numbering in the nAsm folder and learn to implement those programs one by one, Any video or slide I make will be listed down linearly form here on,See you on the other side :) .